nashville-software-school/bangazon-inc/book-3-web-api/chapters/REACT_ROUTER.md

 # React Router

-Lets add different routes to our Gifter application so that we can have certain components on different views and at different URLs.
+Let's add different routes to our Gifter application so that we can have certain components on different views and at different URLs.
 In this chapter we'll set up the following routes:

 - `/` Main feed for all posts
 - `/posts/add` Form for adding a new post